zhixiangteoh/eecs280-notes/midterm/midterm.md

 }
 ```

-#### Be able to explain that abstract classes cannot be instantiated, but that abstract class pointers can exist
+#### v.
+Be able to explain that abstract classes cannot be instantiated, but that abstract class pointers can exist

 The header says it.

-### Be able to use the ‘virtual’ keyword properly and explain what the ‘virtual’ keyword achieves
+### i.
+Be able to use the ‘virtual’ keyword properly and explain what the ‘virtual’ keyword achieves

 The `virtual` keyword allows dynamic binding in member lookup by allowing derived classes to override the base class implementation, i.e. the runtime starts at the dynamic type of a pointer in determining which function to use, if it is overridden.

-### Be able to use the ‘override’ keyword properly and explain what the ‘override’ keyword achieves
+### j.
+Be able to use the ‘override’ keyword properly and explain what the ‘override’ keyword achieves

 The `override` keyword is used in a derived class, mainly as a sanity check to ensure that the programmer does not unintentionally change the signature of a function meant to be overridden.

 Using an `override` keyword will cause the compiler to throw a warning, helping the programmer debug such mistakes that otherwise would have been deemed acceptable by the compiler and lead to unexpected behavior.

-### Understand the name lookup process for dynamic binding
+### k.
+Understand the name lookup process for dynamic binding

 Covered [above](#understand-name-lookup-process).

-### Know what conditions must be necessary for dynamic binding to work and how to implement them
+### l.
+Know what conditions must be necessary for dynamic binding to work and how to implement them

 Conditions necessary: